JI Job Requirements

 As a JI you will be expected to assist the Instructors in varies ways as they develop and execute instruction to our various morning sailing classes.
 As a JI this will include, but is not limited to: demonstrating the swim and capsize test, assisting in rigging and derigging, assisting in lifting boats, demonstrating skills and techniques on land and in a boat, assisting in supervising classes on and off the water, and assisting in chalk talks including modeling good listening skills.

 As a JI, you need to be flexible and comfortable to jump in as needed, including jumping into boats to skipper or crew.
 By agreeing to be a JI you must be comfortable sailing an Opti, Hobie Wave, and Ideal18; this includes a universal understanding of rigging, launching, docking, sailing, and boating safety.

 As a JI, you need to be able to assist in Instruction including tying knots for demonstration and in practical applications.
 All JIs must be able to proficiently tie an eight knot, square knot, bowline, cleat, and half hitch.

-I agree to adhere to all policies laid out at the JI Training as well as the RYC Junior Program Values
+I agree to adhere to all policies laid out at the JI Training as well as RYC Club policies and guidelines, and the RYC Junior Program Values

-while working as a JI or representing RYC.
+while working as a JI, during Junior Program classes and events, and while representing RYC.

-I hereby submit my application to be in review.
-I will be notified in March regarding my acceptance status.
+I hereby submit my application to be a JI for summer 2021.
+I will be notified in March regarding my application status.